OdeStaples/MOOC-Java/2 - data-types.md

 - Boolean variables can either have the value `true` or `false`.
 When converting a string to a boolean, the string must be "true" if we want the boolean value to be `true`.
 The case is insensitive here: both "true" and "TRue" turn into the boolean value of `true`.
 All other strings turn into the boolean `false`.

-- On the contrary, you can use `nextBoolean()` to read an integer input from the user.
+- On the contrary, you can use `nextBoolean()` to read an integer input from the user (it doesn't convert string to int type as `Boolean.valueOf` does).

 ```java
 import java.util.Scanner;